 North Swabia's largest folk festival with 800 years of tradition

-The Nördlinger Mess' is more than a folk festival — it's living history.
-First documented in 1219, it was one of the most significant fairs in Upper Germany in the High Middle Ages.
-Nördlingen, located at the intersection of several trade routes and in the fertile crater of the Nördlinger Ries, was a hub for cloth, salt, wine, spices, and livestock from half of Europe.
+The Nördlinger Mess' is more than just a folk festival—it is living history.
+First documented in 1219, it was one of the most significant trade fairs in Upper Germany during the High Middle Ages.
+Located at the intersection of several trade routes and within the fertile crater of the Nördlinger Ries, Nördlingen served as a hub for textiles, salt, wine, spices, and livestock from half of Europe.

 The Mess' takes place in one of the best-preserved medieval cities in Southern Germany.
-Nördlingen is located in Bavaria, in the district of Donau-Ries and in the middle of the Nördlinger Ries — a 15-million-year-old impact crater, now a UNESCO Global Geopark Ries.
-The circular city wall with 16 towers and 5 gates is completely preserved and walkable; the "Daniel" (tower of St. George's Church) is one of Bavaria's landmarks.
+Nördlingen is located in the state of Bavaria, in the Donau-Ries district, and in the heart of the Nördlinger Ries—a 15-million-year-old impact crater that is now a UNESCO Global Geopark.
+The circular city wall, with its 16 towers and 5 gates, is completely intact and accessible to visitors; the "Daniel" (the tower of St. George's Church) is one of Bavaria's most iconic landmarks.

-For over ten days, the Kaiserwiese transforms into a festival ground with:
+For ten days, the Kaiserwiese transforms into a fairground featuring:

-The Mess' traditionally ends with "Herrenmontag," a local holiday celebrated only in Nördlingen.
-Shops close, and the city flocks to the Kaiserwiese to celebrate the end of the Mess' with the whole family.
+The Mess' traditionally concludes with "Herrenmontag," a local holiday observed only in Nördlingen.
+Shops close, and the entire city heads to the Kaiserwiese to celebrate the end of the festival with their families.

-The 2026 edition of the Nördlinger Mess' continues the tradition of over 800 years of festival history.
-It opens on Saturday, June 6th, 2026, with the grand parade from 2:00 PM to approx. 3:30 PM through the old town of Nördlingen.
+The 2026 edition of the Nördlinger Mess' stood in the tradition of over 800 years of festival history.
+It opened on Saturday, June 6th, 2026, with the grand parade through the old town of Nördlingen starting at 2:00 PM.

-Following that, the beer tapping ceremony by Mayor David Wittner will take place in the festival tent on the Kaiserwiese.
-For ten days, the festival grounds will offer attractions for all generations: carousels, a Ferris wheel with views of the city wall and the Nördlinger Ries, classic rides, and modern high-speed attractions.
+In the evening, the beer tapping ceremony by Lord Mayor David Wittner followed at 7:00 PM in the festival tent on the Kaiserwiese.
+For ten days, the festival grounds offered attractions for all generations: carousels, a Ferris wheel with views of the city wall and the Nördlinger Ries, classic rides, and modern high-speed attractions.

-The grand finale will be on Herrenmontag, June 15th, 2026 — the local holiday celebrated only in Nördlingen, when the entire city gathers on the Kaiserwiese.
+The grand finale was Herrenmontag on June 15th, 2026 — the local holiday celebrated only in Nördlingen, when the entire city gathers on the Kaiserwiese.

 Nördlingen is located in the district of Donau-Ries (Bavaria), approx. 40 km north of Donauwörth and 80 km west of Ingolstadt.
 By car via the B 25 (Donauwörth–Nördlingen) or B 466 (Heidenheim).
 By train from Munich, Augsburg, or Donauwörth — the station is approx. 1.2 km from the Kaiserwiese.
 A shuttle service will be provided during the Mess'.